 Basically, they used the internet.
 And easily accessible external hardware, such as flash drives.

 In the midst of this independent working, the employees failed to mention the nitty-gritties to the IT department; and did not fathom the fact that their unsupervised actions came with consequences.
+You can also check out Citizen Developer’s Toolbox: Insights and Strategies from Our eBook-Innovate and Empower: A Journey through Citizen Development!

 This innovation was given the tag of “Shadow IT.”